andystiller/cheatsheets/src/drush.md

 draft: false
 layout: cheatsheet.html
 ---

+This cheatsheet is not a complete list of drush commands.
+It is however some of the drush commands commonly used in the production and maintenance of a Drupal site.

+Items in [] are place holders for thinks like file paths, user names or drush aliases.

 |Task          |Command                           |Notes                                                    |
 |-----------------------|----------------------------------|---------------------------------------------------------|
 |Drop database          |drush sql-drop	                   |Drop all tables in a given database                      |